LebCit/litenode/README.md

 ## Origins

 LiteNode is a powerful and flexible Node.js web framework built on the foundation of [Velocy](https://github.com/ishtms/velocy).
 It extends and improves upon Velocy's features to provide a seamless development experience for building web applications.
+You can read more about it in [LiteNode, Node.js Web Framework](https://lebcit.github.io/posts/litenode-nodejs-web-framework/).

 ## License